Enumerative geometry via the moduli space of super Riemann surfaces: Hyperbolic geometry and spin structures

+when the spin structure has Neveu-Schwarz boundary components.
 The natural way to prove the isomorphism \eqref{flatholiso} relating flat and holomorphic structures on bundles over $\Sigma$ uses Higgs bundles.
 More precisely, there is a natural identification of any flat structure on a bundle $E\to\Sigma$, with an extension of $E$ to $\overline{\Sigma}$ equipped with a holomorphic structure, Higgs field and parabolic structure.
 Applied to the spinor bundle $E=S_\Sigma$, this gives a natural way to realise uniformisation of $\Sigma$ which naturally associates a unique hyperbolic metric on $\Sigma$ in the conformal class defined by $\Sigma$.
 Furthermore, it gives an isomorphism between the respective moduli spaces.
 We will see that the sheaves on both sides of \eqref{flatholiso} arise naturally from this proof of uniformisation.

 The use of Higgs bundles achieves two goals.
 It relates the sheaf cohomologies arising from a flat structure and a holomorphic structure on a bundle.
 It also relates cohomological constructions on a non-compact Riemann surface $\Sigma=\overline{\Sigma}-D$ and on the compact pair $(\overline{\Sigma},D)$.
 We will start with the case when $\Sigma$ is compact, i.e. $D=\varnothing$.
 This will simplify the exposition and focus only on the first goal.
 Then we will consider the general case, which requires parabolic structures on bundles over $(\overline{\Sigma},D)$.
 The general proof essentially follows the proof in the compact case with some technical adjustments.